WafaAlKathiri/MIIRAG-Task-2/Reattachment Process/method 1/README.md

-# Road Crack Reattachment Pipeline
+# Reattachment Process - method 1

 The file reattachment1.py provides a full pipeline to reattach synthetic crack images onto real road backgrounds from the dataset EdmCrack600 using a blend of image similarity, enhancement, and Poisson blending techniques.